 “To plant a garden is to believe in tomorrow.” — Audrey Hepburn

-- Garden Assistance Service-
+- Gardening Service-

-Our aims
+Our aim

 Dumfries & Galloway Council stopped the garden assistance service in 2020.
 Up to the closure of this service nearly 700 households were receiving this free service for people who were registered as disabled.
 Since then many gardens have become overgrown, unsightly and in some cases hazardous; adding further pressures to people.